Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 **The first step** in this process uses a Lowering Technique to transform flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened goto state machine.
-This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.
+This step systematically traverses the expression tree and replaces branching constructs with simplified state nodes that manage control flow using transitions and goto operations.
 This step also identifies variables that persist across state transitions and which need to be hoisted ny the builder.

 - Key Concepts:
     - **Lowering:** Traverse the Expression tree and create a Lowered representation that can be used to manage asynchronous execution.